 Exhibit Pack Streaming Cam

-The Exhibit Pack enclosure encompasses 1.25 acres and as of May 2016, the pack is comprised of four ambassador wolves, Aidan, Denali, Luna and Boltz.
+The Exhibit Pack enclosure encompasses 1.25 acres and as of August 2016, the pack is comprised of five ambassador wolves, Aidan, Denali, Boltz and our newest members, Axel and Grayson, arctic wolf pups.

 Since 1989, the International Wolf Center has been managing captive wolves as the core component of ‘teaching the world about wolves’.
 The health and safety of our wolves is the most important part of our wolf management plan.
 Another important goal is to connect people from all over the world to our wolves through our webcams.